-The American English and Culture Program offers a certificate in the study of English as a second language (ESL), comprising 21 hours a week for eight weeks of language and culture training.
-For more information, see "American English and Culture Program," page 709, call 480/965-2376, send e-mail to aecp@asu.edu, or access the Web page at www.asu.edu/xed/aecp/aboutaecp.html.
+The College of Extended Education offers a certificate in the study of English as a second language (ESL), comprising 21 hours a week for eight weeks of language and culture training.
+For more information, see "American English and Culture Program," page 677, call 480/965-2376, send e-mail to aecp@asu.edu, or access the Web page at www.asu.edu/xed/aecp/index.html.